iotaledger/product-core/iota_interaction/README.md

 * For **NON wasm32 targets**, the original _IOTA Client Rust SDK_ sources are provided
 * For **WASM32 targets** the code contained in the `sdk_types` folder is used

-Please make sure always to import the SDK dependencies via `use identity_iota::iota_interaction::...` instead of `use iota_sdk::...` in your code.
+Please make sure always to import the SDK dependencies via `use iota_interaction::...` instead of `use iota_sdk::...` in your code.
 This way the dependencies needed for your code are automatically switched according to the currently used build target.